rdvelazquez/FOSS-GIS-Training/python-GIS/README.md

 ## 1. Introduction to python GIS

 Shapely is a Python package for working with planar data primitives; based on GEOS.
-Shapely can be used from within jupyter notebook (see the `Test Out Shapely` notebook)
+Shapely can be used from within jupyter notebook (see the `Exercise 1` notebook)

+## 2. GeoPandas and Map Projections